 - 1. Grade U.S. Fancy.
 (State grades will be acceptable provided the apples meet the requirements of the U.S. Fancy Grade). - 2.
-Types of Pack and Size Requirement: - (a) Tray pack minimum size 150; maximum size- 100 - (b) Cell pack minimum size 140; maximum size 96 - 3.
-Apples in each offer unit ordered delivered by USDA shall contain product of not more than three (3) adjacent sizes nor be in more than three locations at the time of inspection.
+Types of Pack and Size Requirement: - (a) Tray pack minimum size 150; maximum size- 100 - (b) Cell pack minimum size 140; maximum size 96 - (c) Consumer units packed within master containers-minimum size 2 1/8 inches in diameter, maximum size 3 inches in diameter.
+Consumer units shall be 12/3 pound poly film bags.
+Varieties: Empire, Fuji, Gala, Red Delicious and Granny Smith. - 3.
+Apples, when Tray or Cell packed, in each offer unit ordered delivered by USDA shall contain product of not more than three (3) adjacent sizes nor be in more than three locations at the time of inspection.
 Each size shall be segregated in the shipment with a minimum of intermingling of the sizes.
 If shipment is by truck, the location and count of each size in the truck (front, center, and tail) shall be noted on the shipping manifest by the contractor. - 4.
 Apples shall also meet the United States Condition Standards for Export. - 5.
 Tenderness and Maturity not more than an average of five percent in any lot and ten percent in individual containers may be further advanced in maturity than firm ripe. - 6.
 Must be loaded into a refrigerated trailer capable of holding air temperature not to exceed 40° F. - 7.
 Refrigerated shipment at 34° to 40° F.

-\\The Fruit and Vegetable Program, Processed Products Division must verify the vendors HACCP plan by performing a HACCP Verification Survey. \\
+^{}The Specialty Crops Program, Specialty Crops Inspection Division must verify the vendors HACCP plan by performing a HACCP Verification Survey.